NACA logo

 Visit NACA

-NACA is best for low-to-moderate income borrowers and historically underserved communities (particularly people of color) who lack down payment savings or have poor credit but demonstrate financial stability and commitment.
-The main caveat is that despite ignoring credit scores, NACA's character-based underwriting involves rigorous documentation and review, and the qualification process takes several months—this is not a quick approval solution, but rather a thorough alternative to traditional credit-score-based lending.
+NACA is profile signals for low-to-moderate income borrowers and historically underserved communities (particularly people of color) who lack down payment savings or have poor credit but demonstrate financial stability and commitment.
+The main caveat is that despite ignoring credit scores, NACA's character-based underwriting involves rigorous documentation and review, and the qualification process takes several months—this is not a application-timing claims solution, but rather a thorough alternative to traditional credit-score-based lending.

 • Low-to-moderate income borrowers with poor or no credit history seeking first-time homeownership